nicodoukas/sopra-fs25-group-34-client/README.md

 ### After completing these steps, you can use the following commands:

-1. **Running the development server** - This will start the application in development mode, meaning that changes to the code are instantly visible live on [http://localhost:3000](http://localhost:3000) in the browser
+1. **Running the development server** - This will start the application in development mode, meaning that changes to the code are instantly visible live on [http://localhost:3000](http://localhost:3000) in the browser.
    ```bash
    deno task dev
    ```
 2. **Building a production-ready application** - This will create an optimized production build that is faster and takes up less space.
-It is a static build, meaning that changes to the code will only be included when the command is run again
+It is a static build, meaning that changes to the code will only be included when the command is run again.
    ```bash
    deno task build
    ```
 3. **Running the production application** - This will start the optimized production build and display it on [http://localhost:3000](http://localhost:3000) in the browser.
-This command can only be run _after_ a production build has been created with the command above and will not preview live code changes
+This command can only be run _after_ a production build has been created with the command above and will not preview live code changes.
    ```bash
    deno task start
    ```
-4. **Linting the entire codebase** - This command allows to check the entire codebase for mistakes, errors and warnings
+4. **Linting the entire codebase** - This command allows to check the entire codebase for mistakes, errors and warnings.
    ```bash
    deno task lint
    ```